EmiliaPsacharopoulos/Quadruped-8dof-Robot/README.md

 ## Project Overview
 Paragraphs here:
-- Motivations (ie. for making the github page and from the previous research).Mainly making a US version that is easier to follow and with potential design improvements.
+- Motivations (ie. for making the github page and from the previous research).
+Mainly making a US version that is easier to follow and with potential design improvements.
 Also, documenting our summer work
 - Images of our completed robot.
 - State affiliation with UofM.